tarwn/lessthandot-hugo/blogs/content/posts/2011-03-10-sum-t-sql-tuesday-016.md

   - Microsoft SQL Server

 ---
 Thank you to everyone that participated in T-SQL Tuesday #016: Aggregate Functions.
-I&#8217;d consider this a smashing success with 42 posts submitted!
+I'd consider this a smashing success with 42 posts submitted!

-I&#8217;d like to give a shout out to my LessThanDot.com posse for letting me host, and writing excellent posts.
-I&#8217;ve been on the site for four months now, and I&#8217;m loving it here.
+I'd like to give a shout out to my LessThanDot.com posse for letting me host, and writing excellent posts.
+I've been on the site for four months now, and I'm loving it here.

 A special thank you goes to the 13 Microsoft MVPs for sharing your expertise with us, especially since many of you were at Summit and had a busy week.
 MVPs are the cream of the crop &#8211; they are experts in the field, and they put their time and energy into the community, as well.
 Thanks for helping!

-With that&#8230;drumroll please&#8230;
+With that…drumroll please…

 **Forty-Two Blogs on Aggregation**

 Right out of the gate, Rob Farley, MVP ([B][1] | [T][2]) gave us [The Blocking Nature of Aggregates][3].
 He describes the differences between Stream Aggregate and Hash Match with an easy-to-understand example of a card deck.
 Then, he demonstrates how the Aggregate transformation in SSIS works.

-Mark Broadbent ([B][4] | [T][5]) was a firm believer that you don&#8217;t need a line of T-SQL to participate!
+Mark Broadbent ([B][4] | [T][5]) was a firm believer that you don't need a line of T-SQL to participate!
 He has aggregated a great list of training media in [T-SQL Tuesday #016 &#8211; SELECT MediaType, SUM(Content) FROM #Sources GROUP BY MediaType][6].

 Michael J Swart ([B][7] | [T][8]) In [The Aggregate Function PRODUCT()][9], Michael shows us how to build a PRODUCT function, and how he uses it to calculate the value of the dollar after inflation.